What the Ale, Beer of the Week: Renaissance Brewing's El Jefe at Mexican-style lager

-It is hot outside and maybe even inside and a cold Mexican-style lager will cool you down.
-Renaissance Brewing Co.'s founder and brewmaster Glenn Hall tells us about his spring and summer seasonal, El Jefe coming in at 4.9% ABV.
+It is hot outside, and maybe even inside, and a cold, Mexican-style lager will cool you down.
+Renaissance Brewing Co.'s founder and brewmaster Glenn Hall tells us about his spring and summer seasonal, El Jefe, which has an ABV of 4.9%.

 "We sell all of our beers in kegs when it's available.
-So if you have a kegerator at home, you're welcome to come by and buy a keg from us to have a fresh local beer.
-Right now at the brewery, we've got our peach Gose on, which we call Beach Peach.
-That's exclusively here in the tap room.
+So, if you have a kegerator at home, you're welcome to come by and buy a keg from us to have a fresh, local beer."

-We still have our Cherry Street Gose, and we got a little bit of that left for people that like sour beers.
-We usually have anywhere between 12 and 14 beers on tap.
-We also have seltzer and serve cider and wine as well for people who aren't beer drinkers but want to come in for the camaraderie and hang out," he said.
+Right now at the brewery's taproom, the peach Gose (Beach Peach) and the sour Cherry Street Gose are available, Hall said.
+He added that the brewery usually has 12 to 14 beers on tap, as well as seltzer, cider and wine.

+Renaissance recently started serving food and is one of only a few breweries with its own kitchen.

 People are also reading…